Fuzzwah/github-docs-mcp-server/github-docs-mcp-server-prd.md

 - **Memory:** 512 MB minimum, 1 GB recommended (for concurrent scraping)
 - **CPU:** 1 core minimum, 2+ cores recommended
 - **Network:** Broadband for initial scraping (will take longer than git clone due to rate limiting)

 ---

-## 14. Open Questions

-1. **Content Versioning:** Should the server support multiple versions of GitHub docs (e.g., GitHub Enterprise versions)?
-2. **Language Support:** GitHub docs are available in multiple languages.
-Should we support non-English docs (e.g., /ja, /es, /pt, /zh)?
-3. **Custom Documentation Sites:** Should users be able to point to other documentation sites to scrape?
-4. **Scraping Ethics:** Should we implement additional safeguards beyond rate limiting (e.g., only scrape during off-peak hours)?
-5. **Authentication:** Should we support GitHub token authentication for better rate limits or access to Enterprise docs?
-6. **Telemetry:** Should we collect anonymous usage statistics to improve the service?
-7. **Robots.txt Compliance:** How strictly should we follow robots.txt?
-Should we allow override for personal/enterprise use?

----

-## 15. Future Enhancements

-### 15.1 Post-Launch Features
-- Multi-language support (scrape /ja, /es, etc.)
-- Multi-site support (also scrape docs.github.com/enterprise-server, developer.github.com)
-- Semantic/vector search using embeddings
-- Smart caching based on query patterns
-- Integration with GitHub GraphQL API for real-time data (API reference)
-- Web UI for testing and debugging
-- Docker containerization with pre-scraped content
-- Kubernetes deployment support
-- Plugin system for custom scrapers
-- Export capabilities (PDF, HTML, EPub)
-- Offline bundle generation and distribution
-- Mirror mode: serve as a local docs.github.com proxy

-### 15.2 Advanced Capabilities
-- Natural language query understanding
-- Automatic code example extraction and testing
-- Version-aware search (e.g., "show me actions docs from 2023")
-- Integration with GitHub Copilot for enhanced context
-- Diff-based change notifications
-- Custom taxonomy and categorization

----